gc-victor/query/README.md

 - What is the server URL?

-If you don't know it, you can run the following command to get it:
+You can use a local one for development, or if you want to use Fly for your development deploys or access your remote databases, you can run the following command to get your Fly URL:

 ```sh
 fly status